 Why Cloud Infrastructure Matters

-The AWS global infrastructure delivers a cloud infrastructure companies can depend on—no matter their size, changing needs, or challenges.
+The AWS Global Infrastructure delivers a cloud infrastructure companies can depend on—no matter their size, changing needs, or challenges.
 The AWS Global Infrastructure is designed and built to deliver the most flexible, reliable, scalable, and secure cloud computing environment with the highest quality global network performance available today.
-Every component of the AWS infrastructure is design and built for redundancy and reliability, from regions to networking links to load balancers to routers and firmware.
+Every component of the AWS infrastructure is designed and built for redundancy and reliability, from regions to networking links to load balancers to routers and firmware.
 Explore our infrastructure with this interactive map.

 AWS Global Infrastructure Map

-The AWS Cloud spans 66 Availability Zones within 21 geographic Regions around the world, with announced plans for 12 more Availability Zones and four more Regions in Bahrain, Cape Town, Jakarta, and Milan.
+AWS now spans 69 Availability Zones within 22 geographic regions around the world, and has announced plans for thirteen more Availability Zones and four more AWS Regions in Indonesia, Italy, South Africa, and Spain.